Independent operator-agent review

 Is Hermes Agent a Claude Code alternative?

-It can overlap with Claude Code for repo work, but the bigger difference is scope.
-Hermes is a broader agent runtime for tools, messaging, scheduling, and operations.
+Partly.
+Hermes can help with code and repositories, but the broader difference is scope.
+Claude Code is coding-first.
+Hermes is an agent runtime for tools, messaging, memory, scheduled jobs, browser work, APIs, and operations.

 Can Hermes Agent run scheduled work?

 Yes.
-Scheduled jobs are one of the important use cases: recurring research, monitoring, reporting, alerts, and maintenance tasks.
+Cron-style scheduled jobs are one of the important Hermes use cases: recurring research, monitoring, reporting, alerts, publishing checks, and maintenance tasks.

 Next step